 The Nomad has ample breathability for resort skiing.
 With a forehead vent that is larger than most, two smaller vents below the eyes, and an Everclear anti-fog coating on the lens, we rarely experienced fogging.
 The large vent built into the frame also increases the volume inside the goggles.
 A greater volume requires more moist air for the lens to fog up.

-The Nomad vents adequately, but can't quite match the supreme ventilation offered by the Julbo Aerospace and its unique pop-out lens design.
+The Nomad vents adequately, but can't quite match the ventilation abilities of the higher scoring models in this metric.

 Ease of Changing Lenses

 It isn't exactly difficult to change the lenses of the Nomad, it just isn't nearly as easy as some of the more user-friendly models on the market and in our test selection.
 Zeal uses a standard lens attachment style, with notched cutouts in the edge of the lens that line up and snap onto several posts within the lip of the frame.
 Virtually all goggles used to share this lens attachment style and it works reliably, albeit with slightly more difficulty than many modern designs.
 One of the drawbacks to this style of lens attachment is that when you do change lenses you can't help but get fingerprints all over them, plus you have to pull on the frame which can result in damage, especially to the vent foam.

-If you're the type who likes to change lenses frequently, we suggest checking out the Anon M4 and the Smith I/O Mag both of which easy to change magnetic lenses.
-The Oakley Airbrake XL and Dragon NFX have more user-friendly lens systems as well.
+If you're the type who likes to change lenses frequently, we suggest checking out the easier to change magnetic lenses.

 These goggles still looked great at the end of the testing period.
 Where other models suffered minor scratches and nicks in their lenses, the Nomad emerged unscathed with an out-of-the-box look after a few months of use.
 The strap still has its snap, too.
 We don't have any reason to believe this pair was not built to last.